 The impact of our diversity efforts can be seen within our firm, outside in our communities and in our long-standing relationships with those who support our efforts to embrace inclusion and promote diversity.

 In 2016, the firm was thrilled to have three of its current Fellowship in Law recipients – Pedro Hernandez and Jairo Hernandez, both from the University of Wisconsin Law School, and Ashley Smith, from Marquette University School of Law – join its summer associate program.
-Jairo and Ashley are currently in their second year of law school, while Pedro will be graduating in May and joining the firm as an associate in 2017.
+Ashley will be joining the firm as an associate in the Fall of 2018.

 UW-Madison Law School Fellowship

 In 2004, we established a fellowship at the University of Wisconsin Law School that provides a full, three-year scholarship each year to a student who participates in the Legal Education Opportunities (LEO) program, the umbrella group for minority law students of color at the University of Wisconsin.
 Fellowship recipients also receive mentoring from our attorneys and employment as a summer associate at the firm.

 "Godfrey & Kahn offers a comprehensive fellowship program aimed at recruiting, mentoring and retaining minority candidates.
 To my knowledge, no other firm in Wisconsin provides such an outstanding program.
 Godfrey & Kahn impressed me with its dedication to creating a diverse work environment.
 The firm's offices have a positive culture that has taken years to cultivate.
 Individuals in all job categories are appreciated and respected.
 Young associates, including summer associates, are involved in important and complex projects.
 I was respected and appreciated during my summers at the firm."

 C. Wade Harrison - former Godfrey & Kahn attorney and Fellowship Recipient

 Marquette University Law School Fellowship